PauVal99/The-Goonies/README.md

 ## Modify

 All source code and assets are in the [src](src) folder.
-The game is made with Visual Studio [Visual Studio](https://visualstudio.microsoft.com/es/vs/).
-To modify it open the project file [src/The Goonies.sln](src/The Goonies.sln), the rest is configured by default.
+The game is made with Visual Studio 2019 [Visual Studio](https://visualstudio.microsoft.com/es/vs/).
+To modify it open the project file [src/The Goonies.sln](src/The%20Goonies.sln), the rest is configured by default.

 ## License